-Don’t breastfeed during this treatment because the drug may come through in your breast milk.
+Don’t breastfeed during this treatment because the drug may come through into your breast milk.

 Treatment for other conditions

-Always tell other doctors, nurses or dentists that you’re having this drug if you need treatment for anything else, including teeth problems.
+Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.

-In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and shingles vaccine (Zostavax).
+In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and one of the shingles vaccines called Zostavax.

-- have other vaccines, but they might not give you as much protection as usual
+- other vaccines, but they might not give you as much protection as usual

-- have the flu vaccine
+- the flu vaccine (as an injection)

 More information about this treatment